 Note that Barnard College policy states that gBear Drive should not be required for coursework and is simply an option for online collaboration.
 The usual supportive computer programs used for ADA purposes can also be used for gBear Drive.

 Google Sites is a service for easily creating and collaborating on web sites.
 At Barnard, gBear Sites are chiefly being used for student organizations and for ad-hoc collaboration.
-(Official Barnard departmental web sites--including the one you're looking at now--are on the College Drupal CMS, administered by Digital Communications.)
+(Official Barnard departmental web sites–including the one you're looking at now–are managed by Digital Communications.)

 Your gBear account has access to the full menu of ancillary services: Blogger, YouTube, Keep, Maps, etc. These services are being made available on an as-is, unsupported basis.
 BCIT will only provide support for the core services (Mail, Contacts, Calendar, Groups, Drive, Hangouts, and Sites).
 We invite you to explore Google's Help Center for assistance with using the wide range of available applications.